CiaL-eXstaSe/OOP-BootDev/Ch1_Classes/README.md

 - Understanding the fundamentals of Object-Oriented Programming
 - Learning the importance of clean code and naming conventions
 - Implementing DRY (Don't Repeat Yourself) principles
-- Creating basic Python classes
+- Creating and working with Python classes
+- Understanding methods, constructors, and object instances
+- Managing object state and behavior
-- Working with class properties and methods
+- Working with multiple objects and their interactions

 ## Notes
 - OOP is a pattern for writing clean and maintainable code